tamarazapata/javascript-conditions/README.md

 - `index.html`: The main HTML file that sets up the page and links to the JavaScript and CSS files.
 - `borde.js`: The JavaScript file that handles the border color change functionality.
-- `estilos.css` (not provided but assumed to be present): The CSS file for styling the HTML elements.
+- `estilos.css` The CSS file for styling the HTML elements.

 ## Usage